open-sdg/open-sdg/docs/open-sdg-features.md

 By default, the following fields are searched:

 - The title of an indicator, goal, or page i.e. words within an indicator title, short goal title, long goal title or page title e.g. FAQ
-- The content of the indicator e.g. on the [UK 3.4.2 indicator page](https://sdgdata.gov.uk/3-4-2/) the content is the text which starts with "In 2018..." and ends with "[Further Quality and Methodology information](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/methodologies/suicideratesintheukqmi) is available."
+- The content on the indicator page including any supplementary information you have added
-- The content of pages such as the About or FAQ page i.e. everything on the page below the title e.g on the [UK FAQ page](https://sdgdata.gov.uk/faq/), everything below the title (Frequently Asked Questions (FAQ)) is the page content
+- The content of pages such as the About or FAQ pages
 - The ID number of an indicator or goal e.g. 3 or 3.1.2

 The search functionality also includes fuzzy search meaning the search function will also find pages that are likely to be relevant to a search term even when the term doesn't correspond exactly to the wanted information.
 For example, pages with searched fields that contain "smoke" or "smoker" may be returned when a user searches for "smoking".
 However, the project that is used for fuzzy search has implemented the feature for a set of languages, but not all.
 Currently, Open SDG languages supported include Arabic, English, French, German, Russian and Spanish (see the [full list of supported languages](https://lunrjs.com/guides/language_support.html)).
 If a language is not supported, the search feature will still work but it will find fewer results as the search query must be exact.
 For example, "smoking" would not return "smoke".